KULT-NTNU/ZEN-PhD-Course/README.md

 ## Assessment

-There are two modes of participation that will be awarded with 7.5 ECT:
+You can choose between two modes of participation that will be awarded with 7.5 ECT:

 - Written final report (15-20 pages) based on literature used in lectures and your own project
 - Participation in 66% of meetings + conference paper (8-10 pages) + presentation of paper in final "conference"